Schedule at a Glance|

 RRM operations are entirely remote controlled by flight controllers at NASA's Goddard Space Flight Center in Greenbelt, Md., Johnson Space Center in Houston, Marshall Space Flight Center in Huntsville, Ala., and the Canadian Space Agency's control center in St. Hubert, Quebec.

 Each RRM task requires a high level of robotic precision and demonstrates state-of-the-art technology, tools, and techniques.
-RRM maneuvers, tools and algorithms were tested and verified in the Goddard Satellite Servicing Center in Greenbelt, Maryland.
+RRM maneuvers, tools and algorithms were tested and verified in the Goddard Servicing Technology Center in Greenbelt, Maryland.

 RRM is a joint effort between NASA and the Canadian Space Agency (CSA).